amrqura/Zendesk-ml-interview/README.md

 * `openai_model.py`: contains a code to integrate the chatbot with chatgpt and function calling tools
 * `phi_model.py`: contains a code to load `phi-1.5` with prompt engineering to call function
 * `phi_model2.py` contains a code to load `phi-1.5` with function call
-* `test_app.py` contains a test case to test several scenarios including sending requests to track order, cancel orders and evaluate the performance of the model. since `phi` model was hallucinate a lot, the test cases in this file was against the openai integration
+* `test_app.py` contains the experiment  test cases to test several scenarios including sending requests to track order, cancel orders and evaluate the performance of the model. since `phi` model was hallucinate a lot, the test cases in this file was against the openai integration

 ## API